Lexden12/Machine-Simulator/README.md

 Otherwise, java source files are in "src/turing/machine" and example test files are in the "test" directory.

-This project is designed for Windows systems but should be easily recompiled for Linux systems.
+This project is designed for Windows systems but should be able to run on all systems running a Java VM.
 In order to easily input TMs into the program, use a spreadsheet processor such as Excel which allows easy management of csv files.

 # Known Issues